 - 1/2 cup finely grated parmesan cheese

-- 2 oz. cream cheese room temperature, diced
+- 2 oz. goat cheese or cream cheese, room temperature, diced

 - 1/2 lemon both juice and zest (or more to taste)